Lourdes Cirlot

-Lourdes Cirlot Valenzuela (born 1949) is an art theorist, art historian and researcher, whose work highlights diverse aspects of 20th and 21st century art.
+Lourdes Cirlot Valenzuela (born 1949) is a Spanish art theorist, art historian and researcher, whose work highlights diverse aspects of 20th and 21st century art.
 She has published books about Avant-garde art and numerous papers in journals and anthologies.

 Background

 Cirlot is the daughter of the spanish poet and art critic Juan Eduardo Cirlot and the sister of the scholar Victoria Cirlot.
 In November 2011, the two sisters collaborated on the exhibitions El Mundo de Juan Eduardo Cirlot, presented in the Instituto Valenciano de Arte Moderno and Juan Eduardo Cirlot, The Imaginary Room, presented in Arts Santa Mónica.

 Cirlot graduated from the faculty of Geography and History of the University of Barcelona (1973) and then obtained a Ph.D. in Art History from the same university (1980).
 She began her teaching career in the Department of History of Art of the Faculty of Geography and History of the University of Barcelona in 1974.

 In 1997, she became a professor of History of Art in the University of Barcelona.
 She has served as a vice-dean in the faculty of Geography and History (1996–1999) and as a director of the Department of Art History of the University of Barcelona (1999–2005).
 Since 1999, she has been the principal researcher of the Art, Architecture and Digital Society, of the University of Barcelona.

 As of 2011, Cirlot is the Vice-Rector of Arts, Culture and Heritage of the University of Barcelona.